Jhy9/Simple-substitution-cipher-solver/README.md

    - (You can modify amount of rounds algorithm does by changing the number on line "char[] solution = ..." in solveTestFile method)
    - After program has run it's course ciphered version of your text file can be found in folder "src/main/resources/Input" and solved version of that cipher in folder "src/main/resources/Output"
-3. Enter command "mvn build" to build project (do this after every time you modify anything)(requires maven, does work on uni computers/vdi)
+3. Enter command "mvn package" to build project (do this after every time you modify anything)(requires maven, does work on uni computers/vdi)
 4. To launch program enter command "java -cp target/Simple-substitution-cipher-solver-1.0-SNAPSHOT.jar cipherSolver.App" (program will take some time to complete)

 (The program results do seem to vary so running it a few time may give slightly different results)